 Create and Launch

-If you're ready for your goal to be visible to others at your organization, click Create and Launch.
+Once you've configured your goal, you have the option to either save your goal as a draft or publish it.
+When you're ready for your goal to be visible to others at your organization, click Create and Launch.
 Your new goal will not get posted to the Home Page, but you will have the option to post subsequent updates to the Home Page.

 If you'd rather save your goal as a draft to return to later, click Create Draft.